 - Trace the top part of the Bodice Back.

-- Draw the collar line on your blocks as shown; I have marked 3-inches down the Centre Back (point A), on the shoulder line (point B) and down the Centre Front (point C), and joined these three points with a curve.
+- Draw the collar line on your blocks as shown; I have marked 3-inches down the Center Back (point A), on the shoulder line (point B) and down the Center Front (point C), and joined these three points with a curve.